Get More Traffic with These Blogging Tips for Online Stores

 The images that you add to each post are important, too.
 Google loves media rich blogs, but only if it knows what your images are about.
 When adding images to your posts, make sure you add a description, alt tag and tags to each image.
 This sounds a lot more confusing than it really is.
 In fact, if you are using Yoast, as suggested above, they offer a helpful guide on how to properly tag images that you really ought to read so you know once and for all.

 One more reason to ensure that you’re using engaging, properly tagged images is because these help you with ecommere social proof, and become embedded assets to each blog and social post you syndicate as a result of your efforts.
+For even more info, we turn to our friends at SEO Sherpa, who have recently published an updated and comprehensive guide and infographic on image SEO.
+Have a look at it for even more insight.

 Adding Video to Your Blogs